aptise/peter_sslers/README.md

 Yes.
 PEM certs are reformatted to have a single trailing newline (via stripping then padding the input).
 This seems to be one of the more common standards people have for saving certs.
 Otherwise certs are left as-is.

 ## Is there a fast way to import existing certs?

 Yes.
-Use `curl` on the commandline. see the TOOLS section
+Use `curl` on the commandline. see the TOOLS section for an `invoke` script that can automate many.

 ## What happens if multiple certs are available for a domain ?

 Multiple Domains on a cert make this part of management epically & especially annoying.

-The current solution is quick and dirty:
+The current solution:

-* there is a an "operation" hook that caches the most-recent "multi" and "single" cert for every domain
+* there is a an "operation" hook to caches the most-recent "multi" and "single" cert for every domain onto the domain's record
-* certificates will not be deactivated if they are the most-recent used multi or single cert for any domain.
+* certificates *will not* be deactivated if they are the most-recent "multi" or "single" cert for any one domain.

-This means that a cert will stay active so long as any domain has not yet-replaced it.
+This means that a cert will stay active so long as any one domain has not yet-replaced it.

 When querying for a domain's cert, the system will currently send the most recent cert. a future feature might allow for this to be customized, and show the most widely usable cert.

-## Why use openssl? / does this work on windows?
+## Why use openssl directly? / does this work on windows?

 It was much easier to peg this to `openssl` in a linux environment for now; which rules out windows.

 In the future this could all be done with Python's crypto library.
 However openssl is fast and this was primarily designed for dealing with linux environments. sorry.

+If someone wants to make a PR to make this fully python based: ok!

-## Where does data come from?
+## Where does the various data come from?

-When imported, certs are read into text form and parsed.
+When imported, certificates are read into "text" form and parsed for data.

-When generated via acme, cert data is provided in the headers.
+When generated via the acme protocol, certificate data is provided in the headers.

-Useful fields are duplicated from the cert into SQL to allow for better searching.
-Certs are not changed in any way (aside from whitespace cleanup)
+Useful fields are duplicated from the certificate into SQL to allow for better searching.
+Certificates are not changed in any way (aside from whitespace cleanup).

-# misc tips
+# Misc tips

 So far this has been tested behind a couple of load balancers that use round-robin dns.
 They were both in the same physical network.

-* nginx is on port 80. everything in the /.well-known directory is proxied to an internal machine *which is not guaranteed to be up*
+* nginx is on port 80. everything in the `/.well-known directory` is proxied to an internal machine *which is not guaranteed to be up*
 * this service is only spun up when certificate management is needed
-* /.well-known/admin is not on the public internet
+* `/.well-known/admin` is not on the public internet

-For testing certs, these 2 can be useful:
+For testing certificates, these 2 commands can be useful:

-reprime cache
+reprime Redis cache

-	prequest development.ini /.well-known/admin/operations/redis/prime.json
+	$ prequest development.ini /.well-known/admin/operations/redis/prime.json

-clear out nginx
+clear out nginx cache

 	curl -k -f https://127.0.0.1/ngxadmin/shared_cache/expire/all

 the `-k` will keep the cert from verifying, the `-f` wont blow up from errors

-# redis support
+# Redis support

-The first version of support for redis caching is done.

-there are several config options for redis support, they are listed above.
+There are several `.ini` config options for Redis support, they are listed above.

 ## redis priming style